 But that is not all!
 You can use Forge on your new or existing projects to continue to enhance any application.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, and an JBoss Developer Studio 5 or JBoss Forge version 1.0.0.Final (or higher).
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, and a JBoss Developer Studio 5 or JBoss Forge version 1.0.0.Final (or later).

 To show the Forge Console, navigate to Window -> Show View -> Other, locate Forge Console and click OK.
 Then click the Start button in top right corner of the view.

-If you are using JBoss AS 7, you should install JBoss Forge version 1.0.0.Final or higher.
+If you do not plan to use JBoss Developer Studio, you should install JBoss Forge version 1.0.0.Final or later.
 Follow the instructions at Installing Forge.